 The Goldendoodle and Labradoodle get their name from their mixed heritage – Golden Retriever/Labrador and Poodle.
-Doodles are a hybrid dog, a first generation cross, and as such they exhibit “hybrid vigor”.
-This is a phenomenon in animal breeding referring to the fact that the first cross between two unrelated purebred lines is healthier and grows better than either parent line.
+Doodles are a hybrid dog, and as such they exhibit “hybrid vigor”.
+This is a phenomenon in animal breeding referring to the fact that the cross between two unrelated purebred lines is healthier and grows better than either parent line.
 The puppies take on the best traits of both breeds.

 In the late 1980’s an Australian breeder was asked to create an allergy-friendly guide dog for a blind woman living in Hawaii.
 The woman’s husband was allergic to dogs, thus ruling out the standard Lab or German Shepherd as an option.
 What this woman needed was a hybrid of a trainable, easy-tempered dog and a dog that was shed-free.